jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 ---

 ### Introduction
-Molinio provides a great ability to create a skeleton of a project (template) using ReactJS with AMQP or REST templates in both JavaScript or TypeScript languages.
+Molinio provides a great ability to create the skeleton of a project (template) using ReactJS, AMQP or REST templates in both JavaScript or TypeScript languages.
 Besides these projects, we created a feature to give you a fully configured, out-of-the-box RabbitMQ and MongoDB server, if necessary.
 So, with the help of the Molinio, let us show you how to create a simple TODO application.
 If you’re busy with reading, you can find the complete project on GitHub.
 > **GitHub:**
 > app-todo: [link](https://github.com/norbertnemeth/app-todo)
 > service-todo-data: [link](https://github.com/norbertnemeth/service-todo-data)